-The original event organizers, Danny Sumrall and Mike Warr, brought the idea to Memphis from a similar event in Little Rock.
-After two decades, thousands of gallons of soup, and almost a million dollars raised, Soup Sunday seems to have caught on.
+The original event organizers, Danny Sumrall and Mike Warr, brought the idea to Memphis after a similar event in Little Rock.
+After three decades, thousands of gallons of soup, and almost a million dollars raised, Soup Sunday is still going strong.

 The first Soup Sunday was held in February 1990 at Captain Bilbo’s in downtown Memphis.
 The inaugural event was an immediate success, drawing hundreds of participants.
 Before long, it was one of the area’s favorite events and was moved to the larger Woodland Hills in Cordova, Tenn.
 Event staples like the Oreo-stacking contest, the Doctor’s Band, and of course, the area’s best soups made Soup Sunday one of the hottest tickets in town.

 Starving for space, the event moved to the Pyramid in 2001.
 The Pyramid served as a great venue for three years and provided a great location to make a major addition to Soup Sunday, the VIP Souper Party, which was added in 2002.

 Once the FedExForum opened, Soup Sunday moved to take advantage of the larger space.
 Besides providing a top quality venue to watch concerts, professional and college sports, and other specialty events, FedExForum became the new home of Soup Sunday in 2004.